-Japan has plenty of theme parks and roller coasters, from the upcoming Super Nintendo World to the oddly-named Sagamiko Resort Pleasure Forest.
+Japan has plenty of theme parks and roller coasters, from the newly opened Super Nintendo World to the oddly-named Sagamiko Resort Pleasure Forest.
 However, the scariest park is still Fuji-Q Highland in Yamanashi.
 Known for its record-breaking, terrifying roller coasters, Fuji-Q makes for a great day trip from Tokyo, especially in winter when you’ll have clear views of a snow-capped Mt Fuji.

-This article was published on December 25 2020 and updated on May 5 2021.
+This article was originally published on December 25 2020 and updated on June 16 2021.

 Want to be the first to know what’s cool in Tokyo?
 Sign up to our newsletter for the latest updates from Tokyo and Japan.